-Glutathione peroxidases, a selenium-containing enzymes, require two molecules of reduced glutathione to break down hydroperoxides.
+Glutathione peroxidases, selenium-containing enzymes, require two molecules of reduced glutathione to break down hydroperoxides.
 GPx are involved in the glutathione oxidation-reduction (redox) cycle (see diagram).

 Xanthine oxidase, another FAD-dependent enzyme, catalyzes the oxidation of hypoxanthine and xanthine to uric acid.
 Uric acid is one of the most effective water-soluble antioxidants in the blood.
 Riboflavin deficiency can result in decreased xanthine oxidase activity, reducing blood uric acid levels (7).